grandady/electric-vehicle/README.md

 14. Vehicle Location: The location where the vehicle is currently situated.

-15.Electric-Utility: The electric utility company that provides service to the vehicle's location.
+15. Electric-Utility: The electric utility company that provides service to the vehicle's location.

-16. 2020 Census Tract: The census tract based on the 2020 census where the vehicle is registered.
+16. 2020 Census Tract: The census tract was based on the 2020 census where the vehicle is registered.

 ### Exploratory Data Analysis (EDA)